 - RAID-0 disks — usually for low-end or consumer level NAS Arrays, they are usually two disks that provide faster access than a normal disk.

 - RAID-1 disks — these are two disks where one is a clone of the other, providing backup should one fail.

 - RAID-5 disks — these are multiple disks that provide fast access to data and provide enough redundancy so that data can be recovered if one disk fails.

-- RAID-6 disks — these are multiple disks that provides fast access to data and has more redundancy than even RAID 5 disks.
+- RAID-6 disks — these are multiple disks that provide fast access to data, offering more redundancy than even RAID 5 disks.
 You can recover data if two disks fail.

 - SHR — provides fast access to data.
 If there are two to three drives, there is enough redundancy to recover from one drive failure.
 If there are more than four drives, you can recover data from one to two failed drives.